 She is also a senior consultant on projects with charity and funder clients and is particularly interested in what helps or hinders organisations in implementing change.
 She recently worked on research exploring how philanthropy can be most effective in tackling homelessness and is now researching what works in engaging children and young people in arts and culture.

-Before joining NPC, Rachel spent four years working for the youth social action charity Student Hubs.
+Before joining NPC, Rachel spent four years at the youth social action charity Student Hubs.
 She led their team of programme managers overseeing the planning, delivery and evaluation of their volunteering, skilled placements and incubation work in seven different cities.
-She also managed the annual, nationwide campaign Student Volunteering Week, working with over one hundred colleges, universities and charity sector partners to increase student social action in communities across the UK.

 Rachel is also an alumni of the Worthwhile Graduate Scheme which matches graduates with year-long placements in small, innovative charities and social enterprises.

 Why I work at NPC

 Having worked in small charities, I’m excited to be part of an organisation that champions the important and innovative work of charities and funders around the UK.
 It’s rewarding to offer practical, tailored and motivational support so that charities and funders can achieve their outcomes.